wong-justin/whiteboard/README.md

     - [x] import json state by dragging file into page, like uploading an image to a website
     - [x] or maybe override ctrl-o

+- [ ] restore default settings, if customizable settings allowed
+- [ ] remember recent state in case of emergency
+    - [ ] cookie for last session?
+    - [ ] update backup on interval? (eg every 3 min)
+    - [ ] local browser storage (as string?)

 other whiteboard renderables besides drawn paths:
 - [ ] import any image (ctrl i?)
 - [ ] simple text box (hit Enter to start typing at cursor?)

-- [ ] restore default settings, if customizable settings allowed

 for better performance...
 - [ ] requestAnimationFrame() for quicker polling than onmousemove?
 Onmousemove slows considerably with heavy computer usage like screensharing + videoconferencing